rosedj1/CMSOfficeHours/Programming/ROOT/PyROOT.md

 gr.GetXaxis().SetTitle('Transverse Pixel/Strip Positions [cm]')
 gr.GetYaxis().SetTitle('Distance from x-axis [cm]') gr.GetXaxis().SetLimits(-0.05, 0.05)  # SetRangeUser() doesn't work for x-axis!
-SetLimits() instead. gr.GetYaxis().SetRangeUser(-0.2, 0.2)
+SetLimits() instead. gr.GetYaxis().SetRangeUser(-0.2, 0.2) # Can also use: gr.SetMaximum(0.2)
 gr.Draw("APC")  # Draw the Axes, Points, and a smooth Curve.

 # Drawing Options Description
-"A"	Axis are drawn around the graph
+# "A"     # Axis are drawn around the graph
-"I"	Combine with option 'A' it draws invisible axis "L"	A simple polyline is drawn
+# "I"     # Combine with option 'A' it draws invisible axis
+# "L"     # A simple polyline is drawn
-"F"	A fill area is drawn ('CF' draw a smoothed fill area) "C"	A smooth Curve is drawn
+# "F"     # A fill area is drawn ('CF' draw a smoothed fill area)
+# "C"     # A smooth Curve is drawn
-"*"	A Star is plotted at each point
+# "*"     # A Star is plotted at each point
-"P"	The current marker is plotted at each point
+# "P"     # The current marker is plotted at each point
-"B"	A Bar chart is drawn
+# "B"     # A Bar chart is drawn
-"1"	When a graph is drawn as a bar chart, this option makes the bars start from the bottom of the pad.
+# "1"     # When a graph is drawn as a bar chart, this option makes the bars start from the bottom of the pad.
 By default they start at 0.
-"X+"    # The X-axis is drawn on the top side of the plot.
+# "X+"    # The X-axis is drawn on the top side of the plot.
-"Y+"    # The Y-axis is drawn on the right side of the plot.
+# "Y+"    # The Y-axis is drawn on the right side of the plot.
-"PFC"   # Palette Fill Color: graph's fill color is taken in the current palette.
+# "PFC"   # Palette Fill Color: graph's fill color is taken in the current palette.
-"PLC"   # Palette Line Color: graph's line color is taken in the current palette.
+# "PLC"   # Palette Line Color: graph's line color is taken in the current palette.
-"PMC"   # Palette Marker Color: graph's marker color is taken in the current palette.
+# "PMC"   # Palette Marker Color: graph's marker color is taken in the current palette.
-"RX"    # Reverse the X axis.
+# "RX"    # Reverse the X axis.
-"RY"    # Reverse the Y axis.
+# "RY"    # Reverse the Y axis.

+fitfunc = r.TF1("f1", "gaus", 1, 3)
+result = gr.Fit(fitfunc, "S")
+# The result pointer is very useful:
+cov = result.GetCovarianceMatrix() # Access the covariance matrix.
+chi2 = result.Chi2()    # Return the chi^2 of the fit.
+par0 = result.Value(0)  # Retrieve the value for the parameter 0.
+err0 = result.ParError(0)      # Retrieve the error for the parameter 0.
+result.Print("V")       # Print full info of fit verbosely. result.Write()          # Store fit info in a file.
+# You can also get fit info from the fit function itself:
+fitfunc.GetChisquare()
+fitfunc.GetParameter(0)
+fitfunc.GetParError(0)

 # Other useful methods.
 gr.GetN()        # Return the number of points in the graph.